onzfonz/comp227/src/content/8/en/part8c.md

 ![vscode asking to consider using resolveJsonModule since can't find module](../../images/8/17c.png)

 The hint says we might want to use `resolveJsonModule`.
-Let's add it to our tsconfig:
+Let's uncomment it out in our tsconfig (line 38):

 ```json
 {